hinata743/delta-demo/README.md

 Shanker joshi.

 # student
-practice do by shanker joshi.
+practice do by shanker joshi. sonu joshi.